Bamistand/IOT_Frontend_Project/README.md

 ## Features
-* Retrofits old analog appliances with smart plugs for remote control and energy monitoring
+* Retrofits old analog appliances with smart plugs for remote control
 * Includes an automatic turn-off feature when the phone battery is full to reduce energy waste
 * Designed to reduce vampire energy (standby power) consumption
 * Can be applied to a wide variety of analog appliances